Heartwork621/Heartwork621.github.io/_pages/about.md

 *As a guitarist*
 ------
 After entering university, I taught myself to play the electric guitar.
 Now, music has become an integral part of my life.
-I find pleasure in playing metal music.
+I find pleasure in playing many kinds of music, especially metal music.

 Here's a photo of my lovely guitar.